-Our investment fund legal services include start-to-finish counsel with all aspects of launching a domestic or offshore hedge fund.
-Our offshore fund services include structuring the offering terms, working with offshore counsel to prepare the disclosure documents and agreements and required offshore formation and filing documents.
+We advise emerging and established fund managers on all aspects of offshore fund formation and ongoing operations.
+Our offshore fund services include structuring the offering terms, working with offshore counsel to prepare the disclosure documents and agreements, and required offshore formation and filing documents.

 Written by John S. Lore, Esq., managing partner and shareholder of Capital Fund Law Group, Forming & Operating a Hedge Fund is a brief guide for emerging fund managers.
 Click the button below to view and download the eBook on a mobile or desktop device.

 This book provides a concise guide through the process of structuring, launching and raising capital for domestic and offshore hedge funds and other private investment funds.
 Throughout this book, we highlight pitfalls that fund sponsors should watch for and suggest best practices to safely and effectively navigate the process of forming and operating a fund.

 This is a brief excerpt of a sample hedge fund Private Placement Memorandum (PPM) with footnoted explanations of the PPM provisions.

 The PPM is based on a fictitious master-feeder hedge fund using a global fixed-income arbitrage strategy.
-The accompanying explanations discuss the reasons behind certain disclosure language as well as more detailed examination of certain fund topics and how they apply to the disclosure document.
+The accompanying explanations discuss the reasons behind certain disclosure language as well as a more detailed examination of certain fund topics and how they apply to the disclosure document.

 Emerging hedge fund managers face a labyrinth of regulatory and tax considerations, investor reporting requirements, and business operation issues.
 Managers must also balance investor relationships, capital raising, developing their investment strategies, and a myriad of other roles.
 Operating a hedge fund entails significant legal exposure, with substantial liability for improper disclosure.
 Even inadvertent mistakes can lead to substantial personal liability.

 The structure of a hedge fund is dependent on a number of tax, regulatory, and financial considerations.
 Fund structure is also driven in large part by the fund’s strategy, such as the degree of liquidity of the portfolio investments.
 The fund structure should be developed based on careful and thorough analysis with the assistance of an experienced fund attorney.